 Many families (70% of Canadians) have chosen to forgo the more traditional, somber, embalmed-body funerals, with their $10,000 industry average price tag, and look for other options like cremation.

 When it comes to death, almost everything is under review, which will only continue to shift and evolve.
 Perhaps, the last thing we can be remembered for is less about mourning death and more about celebrating life.

 Introducing Eirene: Simple, Modern Cremation Services

-Eirene is a modern arrangement service, available in Ontario, providing affordable cremation, completely online, all at your convenience.
+Eirene is a modern arrangement service available in Ontario, providing affordable cremation completely online, all at your convenience.

-Skip the in-person visits, endless paperwork and negotiating, and focus on grieving.
+Skip the in-person visits, endless paperwork, and negotiating, and focus on grieving.

 We make sure there are no surprises—it’s simple—go online, pay a flat fee, and get back to spending more time on what matters most.

-You’ll find that we have the same professional licenses as traditional funeral homes and are regulated under the same governing bodies.
+We have the same professional licenses as traditional funeral homes and are regulated under the same governing bodies.

 We’ve made it our mission to unpack difficult conversations around end-of-life planning and help families navigate the complexities of death care.
 Learn more by visiting our blog.

 Affordable: we charge $2,500 for a direct cremation vs. an industry average of $5,000.